BEagle1984/silverback/_docs/2-configuration/203-inbound.md

     .ApplyWhen((msg, ex) => msg.FailedAttempts < 10)
 ```

+**Important!** If the last applied policy still fails the inbound connector will return the exception to the consumer, causing it to stop.
+A _Retry_ alone is therefore not recommendend and it should be combined with _Skip_ or _Move_. {: .notice--note}

 # Batch Processing

 The inbound connector can be configured to process the messages in batches.